Marcokorcak/TCP-IP-Attack/README.md

 For the extra credit portion of this task the objective was to carry out the RST attack automatically.

 In order to carry out this task automatically the file contents needed to be altered.
-We got all of
+I got all of

 the information relating to the packets being transferred by utilizing their properties.
-We used
+I used

 “.dport” and “.sport” to get the destination and source port of the TCP packets being transferred.